-2019 is the bicentennial year of the ‘Peterloo Massacre’ in Manchester, and together with Brian Peters and Laura Smyth, we’ll be performing our new show, ‘The Road to Peterloo’, from June onwards.
+2019 is the bicentennial year of the ‘Peterloo Massacre’ in Manchester, and together with Brian Peters and Laura Smyth, we have been performing our show, ‘The Road to Peterloo’, since June.

-Read a REVIEW of the CD by Dave Kidman in the Living Tradition magazine HERE
+Read the review of the CD by Dave Kidman in the Living Tradition magazine HERE

 Or, if you would like to order and pay by cheque, then please make cheques payable to Backshift Music, and send along with your name and postal address to:

 I’ve been asked for the words of the songs on the “Road To Peterloo” CD.
 You can download them from the links below: